-Promotional language is the actually selling of the product or service to the customer -use of slogans, selling language etc. Please note that for 5-6 marks to be awarded the work must be independent and original.
-When centres all produce work that is very similar it is difficult to agree a high level of independent for individual candidates.
+Promotional language is the actual selling of the product or service to the customer -use of slogans, selling language etc. Please note that for 5-6 marks to be awarded the work must be independent and original.
+When centres all produce work that is very similar it is difficult to agree a high level of independence for individual candidates.
+This was an issue this year.
+Many candidates from the same centre produced very similar materials all aimed at the same target market.
+This makes it very difficult for higher level candidates to show independent, original work.